microsoft/FluidFramework/packages/framework/fluid-framework/api-report/fluid-framework.public.api.md

 import { PropertySet } from '@fluidframework/merge-tree/internal';
 import { ReferencePosition } from '@fluidframework/merge-tree/internal';
 import { ReferenceType } from '@fluidframework/merge-tree/internal';
+import { SchemaLibrary as SchemaLibrary_2 } from '../feature-libraries/schemaBuilderBase.js';
+import type { SessionSpaceCompressedId } from '@fluidframework/id-compressor';
 import { SharedObjectKind as SharedObjectKind_2 } from '@fluidframework/shared-object-base/internal';
 import { SlidingPreference } from '@fluidframework/merge-tree/internal';
+import type { StableId } from '@fluidframework/id-compressor';
+import type { Static } from '@sinclair/typebox';
 import { TextSegment } from '@fluidframework/merge-tree/internal';
+import { TreeNodeSchema as TreeNodeSchema_2 } from './schemaTypes.js';
+import { TreeNodeSchemaClass as TreeNodeSchemaClass_2 } from './schemaTypes.js';
+import { TreeObjectNodeUnsafe as TreeObjectNodeUnsafe_2 } from './typesUnsafe.js';
+import type { TSchema } from '@sinclair/typebox';
 import { TypedEventEmitter } from '@fluid-internal/client-utils';

 // @public